fresns/docs/clients/en-US/api/post/timelines.md

 - `type null`
     - I made the post myself.
     - Users I follow whose posts will be output (but not posts in private groups).
-    - Posts from groups I follow that are set to digest will be output.
+    - Posts from groups, hashtags, geotags I follow that are set to digest will be output.
     - Premium digests will be output regardless of whether I follow the poster (but not posts in private groups).
     - Filter out users, groups, hashtags, geotags and posts that I have blocked.
 - `type=user`